cloudFPGA/cFSP/README.md

 ![cfsp-user-load](doc/img/2.png)

 You may edit this file with your ZYC2 username and password.
+Please remember also to provide a valid project you are member of.

 ![cfsp-user-json](doc/img/3.png)